-Our third issue of It. explores the idea of disruption through the experiences of some of Australia’s leading entrepreneurs and thought leaders.
-Jack Delosa discusses how his firm The Entourage is completely reinventing the idea of higher education; Andre Eikmeier shares his journey creating a new way to purchase wine; and we learn how Petra Sterling at Australia’s most innovative law firm, Gilbert + Tobin – a tenant partner of International Towers – is using computer coding to disrupt the way law services are delivered.
+Our third issue of It. explored the idea of disruption through the experiences of some of Australia’s leading entrepreneurs and thought leaders.
+Jack Delosa discussed how his firm The Entourage is completely reinventing the idea of higher education; Andre Eikmeier shared his journey creating a new way to purchase wine; and we learned how Petra Sterling at Australia’s most innovative law firm, Gilbert + Tobin – a tenant partner of International Towers – used computer coding to disrupt the way law services are delivered.

-The issue also features interviews with Romilly Madew, CEO, Green Buildings Council Australia; Toon Gyssels, CEO, Foodora Australia; and Harry Chemay, CEO and Founder of clover.com.au.
+The issue also featured interviews with Romilly Madew, CEO, Green Buildings Council Australia; Toon Gyssels, CEO, Foodora Australia; and Harry Chemay, CEO and Founder of clover.com.au.

 Collect a hard copy from any of our Tower lobbies today or see below to view or download online